equs-python/__equs__.Python/day-1-python-modules-and-git/session_1_3_git_and_github.md

 There are a variety of options to compare different versions of a file, the most convenient ones are when using code editors that integrate with Git, like VSCode for example.
 GitHub too allows for a user-friendly comparison.
 Git also allows us to go back in time to specific versions of the code, but we won't go into much more detail on this at this stage.

-## 2.2 Using GitHub to share code and collaborate (15 Minutes)
+## 2.2 Using GitHub to share code and collaborate

 GitHub allows us to host our repositories online, which is a great way of collaborating or publishing code projects.
 To get started on an online repository you can:

 - Upload an existing repository from your local machine
 - Download an existing repository from GitHub

+## **** Problem: Upload your project to GitHub (15 minutes) ***

+Upload the repository that you've made in the previous problem to GitHub.

+- Make a GitHub account
+- Follow the instructions on GitHub to upload your local repository

+## ****

-Here we will walk through an example of downloading an existing repository, making a change to it (add and commit that change), and then uploading this change to the online repository.
+Now we will walk through an example of downloading an existing repository, making a change to it (add and commit that change), and then uploading this change to the online repository.

 For this demonstration, we will use the remote repository hosted here: